 #TackleAsthma Team Captain Matthew Beats Back Asthma with a Hockey Stick

 “When it feels hard to breathe, it just feels like I have to constantly cough.
-Sometimes it feels like my throat is closing,” says the sixth grader.
+Sometimes it feels like my throat is closing,” says the seventh grader.

 As Matthew reaches his teen years, his asthma seems to be getting worse.
 In addition, a recent asthma attack led to anxiety.
 Matthew channels the negative energy stirred up by the anxiety into positive thoughts, such as winning a hockey trophy.